azibn/nets/README.md

-# Kilimanjaro
+# nets

 CNN-based architecture to hunt for exocomets.

 ## Installation

-This work is based on the `environment.yml` file, which you can install via mamba/micromamba (recommended) or conda (less recommended)
+Install the environment using the `env.yml` file, which you can install via mamba/micromamba (recommended) or conda.
+This was tested on an Apple Silicon machine.

 ```
 mamba env create -f envionment.yml